frossm/rpncalc/README.md

 Each stack you load (default or a named stack) actually has 2 stacks defined; a primary and secondary.
 You can quickly swap stacks using the **ss** command.
 For example, you are working on something and need to do a few calculations that you wish to keep separate from your main work.
 You can swap stacks, do the work, then swap back.
 They do not communicate in any way and are distinctly separate.
 The order is saved and restored upon loading.

 While stacks are saved on shutdown, the memory slots used by the **mem** command are not saved between sessions.
 The slots are just temporary memory location to use when you wish to save a value to use later in the current session.
-You can also copy a value with the copy command which placed a copy of the last stack item on top of the stack.
+You can also copy a value with the copy command which placed a copy of the top stack item onto the stack.

 ## Command Line Options
 Currently there are a small number of command line options, and all are optional.